HVS & CVS NEWS

 THE FUTURE FOR HISTORIC VEHICLES?

 CHMC monitors issues, trends and developments that affect the future of historic vehicles and their operation.
-Our contacts, in Australia and internationally, include peak bodies in historic motoring, heritage and government agencies, through them we obtain factual and reliable information and have opportunities to advocate to them on the future of historic vehicles.
+Our contacts, in Australia and internationally, include peak bodies in historic motoring, and operating heritage groupsand government agencies, through them we obtain factual and reliable information and have opportunities to advocate to them on the future of historic vehicles.

 HOW MUCH CARBON DOES YOUR HISTORIC VEHICLE EMIT?